Tarantallegra

-Tarantallegra is the first Korean studio album by JYJ member Kim Junsu, released on May 14, 2012.
-It was the first album he released as a solo artist under the stage name XIA, and became one of the highest selling solo albums in 2012 on the Gaon chart.
+Tarantallegra is the first Korean studio album by South Korean singer Kim Junsu under the stage name XIA.
+It was released on May 14, 2012, through C-Jes Entertainment and became one of the highest selling solo albums in 2012 on the Gaon chart.

 Composition

 Xia participated in the producing, composing, and writing lyrics for most of the twelve songs.
+The album consists of several genre from Dance, Pop Ballad, and R&B.

-Release and promotion
+Background and release

 On May 10, ahead of the album's release, Xia released "사랑이 싫다구요 (I Don't Like Love)", a song used as the soundtrack for Korean drama "Rooftop Prince".

 On May 14, C-JeS published the music video for "Tarantallegra", with choreography by Jeri Slaughter, an American choreographer whom Xia has previously worked with.

 On June 11, Xia released the dance version music video for "Tarantallegra".
 Unlike the original music video, the new version video focuses on the visuals and the choreography.
 It also contains previously unseen footage.

+On July 16, Following with an announcement of a worldwide tour, XIA revealed to be working his repackaged album for entered world market.
+The repackaged version will include an English single and its music video will be produced in the U.S. C-JeS Entertainment stated that renowned staff members in America will be taking part in the new album and music video.
+He will then embark on a world tour covering North America, South America and Europe with plans to make stops in two or three cities per continent.

+Instead of a repackaged album, XIA released a single album entitled Uncommitted.